 Head out along the north side of the national park, leading closer to the mountains.
 Follow the river to Lake Dickson.
 In the evening, relax and walk along the pebble beach, admiring the crystal clear glacier water.

 Eat breakfast early, then hike to Lago Dickson, a glacial lake on the edge of the Southern Patagonia Ice Cap.
 Walk past bright red blooms of Notro bushes and cross a stream along the lake.
-Today's trek is a beautiful, leisurely six-hour hike.
+Today's trek is an epic eleven-hour traverse.
 At the campsite, take a hot shower and buy a cold beer!

 Continue along the north side of the park to an incredible lookout point of Lake Dickson and the surrounding valley.
 Follow the trail through the tall forest to reach another lookout for Perros Glacier, well worth the climb.